tylercollier-devmtn/rubrics/personal_project.md

 Gotchas:
 * There are many ways to decide who is the recipient of a particular “emit”.
 Be advised that one way may work in a certain situation but may not in another.
 The docs have a great emit cheatsheet that will be valuable along the way.
-* There are two important parts to Socket.io and they both come with the ‘socket.io’ npm package.
+* There are two important parts to Socket.io (server and client) and they both come with the ‘socket.io’ npm package.

 #### ChartJS
 (Jake)